DmytroNorth/Automated_Subtitles_Generation-Regex_Java/README.md

 5. Copy to Terminal coomand: java -jar subtitles.jar
 6. Enjoy!

+Found issues:
+1. Not matched words combinations have timecodes 00:00:00,000
+2. Not handled case if there are several matches of words combinations

 Notes:
 1. V 1.0 is for Mac users only
 2. V 1.0 was not tested